Skip to main content

 Bilateral economic and trade relationship

 The bilateral economic and trade relationship is shaped by the Australia New Zealand Closer Economic Relations Trade Agreement (CER or ANZCERTA), which came into effect on 1 January 1983.
 ANZCERTA is one of the world's most open and successful free trade agreements.
 Two-way trans-Tasman merchandise trade has increased at an average annual rate of around eight per cent following its adoption.
-For detailed information see Australia-New Zealand Closer Economic Relations Trade Agreement and the New Zealand country/economy fact sheet.
+For detailed information see Australia-New Zealand Closer Economic Relations Trade Agreement and the New Zealand country/economy fact sheet [PDF].

 Single Economic Market (SEM)

-In August 2009, Australia and New Zealand committed to a process called the Single Economic Market (SEM) agenda, designed to create a seamless trans-Tasman business environment.
+In August 2004, Australia and New Zealand committed to establishing a process called the Single Economic Market (SEM) agenda, designed to create a seamless trans-Tasman business environment.
 The SEM agenda builds on ANZCERTA by identifying innovative, low-cost actions to reduce discrimination and costs arising from different, conflicting or duplicate regulations or institutions in either country.
 The SEM agenda has brought significant economic benefits to both countries by lowering business costs and increasing the ease with which both businesses and people can operate across the Tasman.

 Back to top